api2cart/swift5-sdk/docs/BasketAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import OpenAPIClient

-let storeId = "storeId_example" // String | Store Id (optional)
 let start = 987 // Int | This parameter sets the number from which you want to get entities (optional) (default to 0) let count = 987 // Int | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional) (default to 10)
+Max allowed count=250 (optional) (default to 10) let storeId = "storeId_example" // String | Store Id (optional)

 // basket.live_shipping_service.list
-BasketAPI.basketLiveShippingServiceList(storeId: storeId, start: start, count: count) { (response, error) in
+BasketAPI.basketLiveShippingServiceList(start: start, count: count, storeId: storeId) { (response, error) in
     guard error == nil else {
         print(error)
         return